New Restore-tested across both platforms — the 2026 backup verdict is in Jump to the verdict →

 Acronis vs Backblaze, answered

-Should I use both — Acronis for local, Backblaze for cloud?
+Can I use both Acronis and Backblaze together?